 Expats who fall into the category of highly skilled workers benefit from specific types of immigration documents designed to attract talent on the German labor market.
 Currently, foreigners interested in relocation to Germany can apply for an intra-company transfer permit, through which the employer in their home country will relocate them for a similar job position in the company’s branch office or subsidiary operating here.

 The future expat relocating to this country for employment purposes can also apply for the EU Blue Card, a document that is created only for persons who have completed tertiary studies or who have an in-depth experience in their field of expertise.
 This type of document opens the opportunity of applying for a settlement permit, which grants additional rights to expats living here.
 Our immigration lawyer in Germany can present its advantages and the conditions the expat should satisfy.
-We can also advise on German citizenship matters.
+We can also advise on citizenship matters.
+Families of foreign nationals have the option of obtaining German citizenship together by applying for naturalization together with their eligible spouse or parent.
+Minor children and spouses who are not yet eligible for naturalization may also apply.
+Our immigration lawyers can also help with family reunion matters in Germany.

 As a highly skilled worker interested in moving to Germany, a foreigner should have a solid employment offer from a local employer.
 One of the conditions for applying for this special type of residence permit is to have a degree diploma that can be recognized under the German law.
 Another relevant aspect is to obtain a job offer that is adequate to the field in which the person has received his or her diploma.
 Other important matters of the EU Blue Card in Germany are the following: